Rethinking Online Assignments

 - Create routines and habits.
 Consider repeating assignments that occur regularly, like weekly reading reflections, daily problem sets, or regular discussion forums.
 Create predictability by having regular due dates and instructions.

 - Make the content needed for assignments convenient.
 If students need a particular article or weblink for an assignment, make it available with the assignment instructions.
 Clearly label files and materials so students can easily identify what they need to complete an assignment.

 Be intentional about community and student input

-Meaningful engagement and connection may happen differently in online learning than in traditional learning formats.
+You may find that meaningful engagement and connection happen differently in online learning than in traditional learning.
 Students can become disconnected from learning if the assignments are not meaningful to them, especially with asynchronous formats.
-These strategies can help you to get students more engaged with assignments.
+These strategies can help you to get students more engaged with assignments:

 - Try group projects, if it makes sense.
 While group projects can be more difficult to organize, they are a great way to get students in the course to know each other and build a learning community.

 - Introduce low-stakes community-building assignments.
 Try starting students off with something very simple, like a self introduction exercise, that lets them share something about themselves and connect to one another.
 Then, perhaps create spaces for students to get to know each other and deepen connections around shared interests, experiences, or communities.